Donald Trump’s Trade Policies Result In Shopper Gifts On Black Friday

 According to a Yahoo Finance report, the lower pricing on certain electronics isn’t because Trump’s tariffs have resulted in lower production costs, though.
 The actual reason that this year on Black Friday TVs and other devices are sharply discounted is that retailers placed larger than usual orders on goods imported from China to get better prices before the new rules went into effect.
 Now, retailers have engaged in pricing and discounting wars to help reduce their overstock.

-Although some of the Chinese tariffs are already in effect, most of the current 10% additional taxes on imports from China is on industrial goods and manufacturing components, which consumers won’t necessarily notice during Black Friday bargain hunting.
+Although some of the Chinese tariffs are already in effect, most of the current 10 percent additional taxes on imports from China is on industrial goods and manufacturing components, which consumers won’t necessarily notice during Black Friday bargain hunting.
 Trump purposefully left those types of products out of his initial trade policy to keep shoppers from feeling the pain of increased prices.
-However, on Jan.
-1, 2019, the president may issue a new policy with China and include the steep import taxes on everything that comes from China, and he plans to raise them from 10 percent to 25 percent.
+However, on January 1, 2019, the president may issue a new policy with China and include the steep import taxes on everything that comes from China, and he plans to raise them from 10 percent to 25 percent.
 Such a move would certainly be noticed by consumers in the form of increased prices as they shop.

 For now, U.S. retailers planned ahead, and the latest data shows that imports of televisions from China are up 37 percent.
 Plus, they imported 43 percent more laptops and 57 percent more refrigerators and freezers just in case the trade war between China and the U.S. heats up even more as 2019 arrives.